 Use of geocaching.com services is subject to the terms and conditions in our disclaimer

-The cache is a 35mm pill pot located ~2ft (0.6m) above ground level.
-It should be accessible to wheelchair cachers.
+The cache is a 35mm film pot located ~2ft (0.6m) above pavement level.
+Sorry, the cache is not accessible to wheelchair cachers.

 I am often disappointed that the caches associated with churches make no mention of the supreme sacrifice that was made by so many people during WW1, WW2, and subsequent wars.
 Often, nor do they make any reference to the, sometimes, important people who are laid to rest there.

 In contrast, this cache is placed to highlight both the War Memorial and the excellent work that TOC H, originating at Talbot House, Poperinge (pronounced Popper-Ringa), Belgium, played during WW1 and has played subsequently.
 This work has included the funding in 1971 of the lighting for the War Memorial placed within the grounds of this church.
 A plaque on the wall highlights this generous gesture and also commemorates the 25th anniversary of TOC H. (I am a little confused by this because TOC H was founded in 1915.
 So it should be the 55th anniversary.)

 The Story of Talbot House (Toc H), Poperinge - source: http://www.greatwar.co.uk/ypres-salient/museum-talbot-house-history.htm :